Unbistrackted/Callvote/README.md

 Dead
 2/Counter-Strike: Global Offensive).

-Callvote uses [RueI](https://github.com/pawslee/RueI) as a Soft Dependency, which replaces Broadcasts with Hints.
-We **highly suggest** installing it since we plan on moving away from Broadcasts.
+Callvote uses [RueI](https://github.com/pawslee/RueI) as a Soft Dependency, which replaces the majority of Broadcasts with Hints.
+We
+**highly suggest** installing it since we plan on moving away from Broadcasts.

 ![image](https://github.com/user-attachments/assets/34b7522c-afad-4aa5-9e5b-34797eaee3c8)